Real-time visibility, audit-grade evidence, and execution-time controls so your agents in production don't fly blind.

 Zakuro sits at the execution boundary — between the agent runtime and the real side effects.
-Not inside the model, not after the fact.
 At the moment the agent tries to call a tool, use a credential, or reach a destination.

 The platform never assumes the agent process is benign.
 An agent may modify itself depending on its access level.
 Security controls exist at the OS, network, and platform level — not inside the agent.